magnesj/ResInsight/docs/Completions.md

   - **Tilt** -- Rotation of fracture about its plane normal
 - **Properties**
   - **Fracture Template** -- Select the fracture template to use for this fracture.
-  - **StimPlan Time Step** -- Displays the timestep used by the template
+  - **StimPlan Time Step** -- Displays the time step used by the template
   - **Perforation Length** / **Perforation Efficiency** / **Well Diameter** -- These values are copied from the new template when selecting a different one.
 See [Common Fracture Template Options]({{ site.baseurl }}/docs/completions#common-fracture-template-options)
 - **Fracture Center Info** -- This group displays info on where the center of the fracture is positioned.
 The center is defined to be where the well path intersects the fracture.